 Aave Tax Reporting

-TokenTax connects to Aave for easy crypto-currency trade tracking and tax filing.
+TokenTax imports Aave data for easy cryptocurrency trade tracking and tax filing.

 aTokens allow you to earn interest on your deposits through Aave.
 You accumulate aTokens over time the longer you keep your crypto deposited.
 This is slightly different from cTokens on Compound, for which the individual tokens increase in value to provide you with interest on your crypto holdings.

 Tax implications of Aave’s aTokens

 Depending on how you are using Aave, you may be taxed in different ways.

 When you deposit assets into their aToken equivalent on Aave, this swap into the aToken can be viewed as a taxable swap.
 This is a gray area, but IRS guidance has said that crypto to crypto trades are taxable events; thus, a transaction from one cryptocurrency into its aToken equivalent could be seen as a taxable event.

 For example, if you earn aTokens from depositing your crypto on Aave and lending it out to borrowers, you are taxed the same as if you earned interest on a fiat money market account.
 In other words, it is taxed as income.